Generic selectors

 Most understand what fasting is but fail to understand the reason for fasting.
 Fasting is the focus on the Day of Atonement, so read the commandment for keeping this holyday:

-NUMBERS 29:7 And you shall have a holy convocation on the tenth day of this seventh month.
-And you shall afflict your souls.
-You shall not do any work therein.
+NUMBERS 29:7 ‘On the tenth day of this seventh month you shall have a holy convocation.
+You shall afflict your souls; you shall not do any work.

-What does it mean to “afflicting your souls?”
+What does it mean to “afflict your souls?”
 The obvious connection to fasting is made in Isaiah:

-ISAIAH 58:3, 5 “They say, ‘Why have we fasted, and You do not see?
-Why have we afflicted our soul’ Behold, in the day of your fast you pursue your business and exploit all your workers. … 5 Is this such a fast that I have chosen?
-A day for a man to afflict his soul? …”
+ISAIAH 58:3, 5 ‘Why have we fasted,’ they say, ‘and You have not seen?
+Why have we afflicted our souls, and You take no notice?’
+“In fact, in the day of your fast you find pleasure, and exploit all your laborers. … 5 Is it a fast that I have chosen, a day for a man to afflict his soul?
+Is it to bow down his head like a bulrush, and to spread out sackcloth and ashes?
+Would you call this a fast, and an acceptable day to the LORD?

 NOTE: The Hebrew word for soul is nephesh, which simply means the physical body.